Most homes in the United States connect to a municipal water system.

 1. Your Water Looks Cloudy

-You fill a glass of water and hold it up to the light.
+You fill a glass with water and hold it up to the light.
 It should look crystal clear.

 Ruling out the possibility that the glass has a layer of detergent film, cloudiness may mean that your home’s pipes (or municipal pipes) are corroding.
 Healthy water contains minerals, but mineral content shouldn’t affect the clarity of your water.